 Encryption is simply making your information or, in the case of Bitcoin, money, inaccessible to anyone but you.
 It ensures that your money or information can only be accessed by you and those who you want it to be accessible to.

 There are two types of encryption.
 The symmetric and the asymmetric encryption.

 Symmetric uses the same key to encrypt and decrypt data.
 This means that the key that is used to encrypt data is the same key that is used to decrypt it.
 A perfect example of this is the password system.

 But, the problem with passwords is that there’s a high risk of it being discovered by a third party.
-Thus, it is not entirely secure.
+It is not entirely secure.
 This is where asymmetric encryption comes in.
 Asymmetric encryption is an upgrade on symmetric encryption.

 In asymmetric encryption, a private and a public key mathematically linked to each other, are generated by an RSA algorithm.
 Information that is encrypted with a public key can only be decrypted by a private key.